 Kenny Weill, MS, Principal

 Kenny Weill brings more than a dozen years experience in the nonprofit sector to his consulting work.
 Since launching K. Weill Consulting in 2002, Kenny has worked with dozens of nonprofits in various fields, from large universities to small community based organizations.
 In all cases, he has taken a client-centered approach to ensure his customer's needs are met and they've achieved their goals for their engagement with him.
 This has resulted in a slew of return customers and long-term relationships - and nonprofits better positioned to achieve their objectives and realize their mission.

 Kenny has held management, research and direct care positions in

 community-based, academic, health care and government settings.
 He received a Masters of Science degree in Health Policy and

 Management from Harvard University School of Public Health and a Bachelor of Arts degree from Wesleyan University.
-Kenny is a member of the Association of Fundraising Professionals, Nonprofit Consultants Network, Massachusetts Nonprofit Network and Nonprofit Technology Network.
+Kenny is a member of the Association of Fundraising Professionals, Nonprofit Consultants Network and Massachusetts Nonprofit Network.
 He has a long history of community-based volunteerism, and is currently on the Board of Directors of Steps to Success.